DaoDear/heroku-imgproc/Readme.md

-# Python Flask app with OpenCV and SciPy on Heroku
+#Python Flask app with OpenCV and SciPy on Heroku

 This is an application to measure size of objects on input image.

 Related sources: [Measuring size of objects in an image with OpenCV](https://www.pyimagesearch.com/2016/03/28/measuring-size-of-objects-in-an-image-with-opencv/), [Heroku buildpack with Python, OpenCV, Numpy and Scipy](https://github.com/diogojc/heroku-buildpack-python-opencv-scipy)

-## Prerequisite
+##Prerequisite
-- A free Heroku account
+- A free Heroku account.
-- Ubuntu 16.04
 - Python 2.7

-## Installation
+##Installation
 First, [Install the Heroku Command Line Interface (CLI)](https://devcenter.heroku.com/articles/getting-started-with-python#set-up) and log in using the email address and password you used when creating your Heroku account:
 ```
 heroku login